Skill level: intermediate through advanced

 - Be especially careful to avoid having the hardest groundstroke hitters at the opposite baseline when the more vulnerable players are at net.

 - In Six Person, and more rarely in Five Person, the net players sometimes need to scoot out of the way if the players hitting from behind them tend to be too powerful and/or wild.
-Six Person turns out to be safer than I had first expected, but some individuals might best be limited to Four Person, which is as safe as doubles.
+With sensible and/or not overly powerful players, Six Person is safer enough, but some individuals might best be limited to Four Person, which is at least as safe as doubles.

 - If you don't play, but feed from the alley instead, you might need to feed less advanced players only to the forehand or backhand to avoid making the ball angle into the player's body too awkwardly.